Recently I realized that my house contains more cars and trucks than an interstate during rush hour!

 He LOVED seeing the trucks move around on the paper while colored lines started appearing.
 We made up stories about where the trucks were going before they had to back up “Beep beep beep” or turn around, which made new shapes on the paper.

-45 minutes later, I could not believe he was still interested in this activity!
-Markers any other day has lasted 3.5 minutes before he was checked out.
+Forty-five minutes later, I could not believe he was still interested in this activity!
+Markers any other day had lasted 3.5 minutes before he was checked out.
 By bringing the art component to something he is really interested in (trucks), he has a much longer engagement with this medium.